Copyright 1994 - 2023 Bill's Bible Basics

 ----- End Of Quote -----

-As I point out in the aforementioned article, as well as in a number of other articles, the first thing that they -- and many other Christians -- need to realize, is that one does not need to attend a church building in order to "find" God, or to fellowship with the Lord, because a church building in itself is not the true house of God.
-As I have stated a number of times before, Jesus quite plainly taught His First Disciples the following:
+As I point out in the aforementioned article, as well as in a number of other articles, the first thing that they -- and many other Christians -- need to realize, is that one does not need to attend a church building in order to "find" God, or to fellowship with the Lord.
+Why do I say this?
+Because a church building in itself is not the true house of God.
+As I have stated a number of times before, Jesus quite plainly taught His first Disciples the following truth:

 "For where two or three are gathered together in my name, there am I in the midst of them."